 Summer is a wonderful time of the year!
 Warm weather, school is out and vacations are ready to begin.
 However, it also means a big increase in your utility bills if you aren’t careful.
+This can hinder your debt management efforts.
 If you’re on a tight budget, you probably want to keep your utility bills as low as possible.
 Let’s look at how you can be saving on summer utilities.

 Tips for Saving on Summer Utilities